svenssonjoel/lispBM/doc/lbmref.md

 This approach works well if your function has 1,2 or some other small number of optional arguments.
 However, functions with many optional arguments will look messy at the application site, `(my-fun 1 2 nil nil nil nil 32 nil kurt-russel)` for examples

 Functions you create, using lambda or defun, do actually take an arbitrary number of arguments.
-In other words, it is no error to pass in 5 arguments to a defun or lambda function.
+In other words, it is no error to pass in 5 arguments to a 2 argument defun or lambda function.
 The extra arguments will by default just be ignored.

 <table>
 <tr>